 • 2 Tbsp. soy sauce or Tamari

-• 2 Tbsp. brown sugar honey or coconut sugar
+• 2 Tbsp. brown sugar honey or pure maple syrup

 • 1 Tbsp. rice vinegar or lime juice